Asymptotic Bounds and Online Algorithms for Average-Case Matrix Discrepancy: Discrepancy of GOE matrices

 Substituting this into \eqref{eq:LaplaceMethod2} yields the integral approximation

 Due to the exponential decay, we can replace the integral boundaries by $-\infty$ and $\infty$ to obtain a Gaussian integral.
 This can be evaluated in closed form and yields

 For further details on the Laplace method, we refer to the book by de Bruijn \cite{Bruijn81}.
-Under some additional assumptions, we can apply Laplace's method to sequences of functions $\varphi_n$, which leads to an analogous result in \cref{sec:LaplaceMethod}.
+Under some additional assumptions, we can apply the method to sequences of functions $\varphi_n : [a,b] \to \R$.
+Apart from being twice continuously differentiable and having a unique maximum at $y \in (a,b)$ with $\varphi_n''(y) < 0$, we require that $\varphi_n''$ is equicontinuous at $y$, that is, that for each $\varepsilon > 0$ there exists $\delta > 0$ such that